flossy83/AutoSharpness/README.md

 #### Removal

-Navigate to the plugin browser menu and select "remove plugins", then select the AutoSharpness plugin.
+Navigate to the plugins menu and select "remove plugins", then select the AutoSharpness plugin.

 #### Screenshots